New England Clam Chowder

 Calories: 396 | Carbohydrates: 24g | Protein: 24g | Fat: 32g | Saturated Fat: 15g | Cholesterol: 150mg | Sodium: 960mg | Potassium: 960mg | Fiber: 5g | Sugar: 4g | Vitamin C: 24.2mg | Calcium: 34mg | Iron: 20mg

-CWT is not a certified dietician or nutritionist.
-Any nutritional information shared on this site is an estimate counted through measurements and package nutritional information used in each recipe.
-If calorie, macro counting and other nutritional values are important to you, I recommend running the ingredients through your choice of nutritional calculator you prefer.
-Calories can vary depending on national brands used per recipe.
+This website is the project of an unpaid hobby, fully maintained and supported by CWT.
+There are NO paid affiliations, professional photographers, nutritionists or paid product reviews associated.
+CWT is not a certified artist, dietician or nutritionist.
+Any nutritional information shared on this site is an estimate counted through measurements and package nutritional information used in each recipe at that given time.
+If calorie, macro counting and other nutritional values are important to you and your health, CWT recommends running the ingredients through your choice of nutritional calculator you prefer.
+Calories can and will vary depending on national brands used per recipe.
+Anything created by using CWT's recipes, or tutorials is fully the readers responsibility.
+CWT is not responsible or will be held liable for the outcome of the readers completed project or recipe(s).